Lan-lab/Chrom-Lasso/README.md

 This folder contains the analysis pipeline for Mouse and Human, you can directly use "sotrChr" files in "Test_Data" folder to test the pipeline, you can also use your own "fastq" files from Hi-C experiments to test the tutorial step by step from the preprocessing to running Chrom-Lasso.
 ## Environment
 The compile of Chrom-Lasso recommends: gcc (4.9.2), boost_1.51.
 And it also needs R (>=3.0) to run polynomial regression and lasso regression.
 Users can use "makefile" in Code folder for compile.
-##
+## Tutorial
+### Prepare input files
+Chrom-Lasso needs 2 input files prepared according to the Hi-C experimental design.
+#### Cutting site file
+The cutting site file contains the cutting sites of restriction enzyme used in Hi-C experiments.